albertoZG94/generadorNombreDominios-115-fs-AZG/README.md

 ### How do I run my website to see live changes?

-Type on the command line `$ npm run start` and type localhost on the browser.
+Type on the command line `$` and type localhost on the browser. npm run start
 ### Where do I write my code?

 It depends on the language, but you have `./src/app.js`, `./src/style.css` and `./src/index.html` respectively, you can add new `.html` as you please, just make sure to import it on the `app.js`.